‘The children work and play hard at Pembroke House; they have fun and make friends for life.’

 - SIS Inspection Report, 2018

-Our admissions process is designed to identify pupils who would benefit from our balanced and well-rounded education and make a positive contribution towards the life of the school.
-We admit pupils at all ages depending on the availability of spaces in the relevant year group.
-We encourage applications from candidates with a diverse range of backgrounds.
+We are always looking to expand our Pembroke family!
+We admit pupils at all ages depending on the availability of spaces in the relevant year group, and encourage applications from candidates with a diverse range of backgrounds.
 Pembroke is committed to equal treatment for all, regardless of a candidate’s race, ethnicity, religion or social background.
 This enriches our community and is vital in preparing our pupils for today’s world.
 Although Pembroke has Christian roots, we do not select for entry on the basis of religious belief.
 However, parents should be aware that there are many areas of school life and the curriculum that focus on Christian teaching, which all pupils are expected to take part in.

 Most siblings join us at Pembroke, and they are given admission priority when places are restricted.
 Although our primary intake is at the beginning of the school year in September, we welcome new children at any time during the school year.
-This is because we understand that differing circumstances may mean that families need to relocate or find a school for their child/ren at short notice.
-We always encourage families to come and visit the school, and bring their children so they get a taste for Pembroke life, before enrolling - see Personal Visits.
+We always encourage families to come and visit the school, and bring their children so they get a taste for Pembroke life, before enrolling.

 Prospective parents should initially register their child/ren.
-This isn’t a binding commitment, but secures a place over those students who are not registered.
+This isn’t a binding commitment, but secures a place over those pupils who are not registered.
 There is no registration fee.
 If you would like to register your child, please complete the form here.
-Parents need to then pay the one-off joining fee of ksh 150,000, which secures a place at the school for the given year of entry.
+Parents need to then pay the one-off joining fee of ksh 300,000, which secures a place at the school for the given year of entry.
 Should the place not be taken up, the entire joining fee is forfeited.
-After the student’s final term at the school, 50% of the joining fee is refunded, provided all obligations are met.
+After the pupil's final term at the school, 50% of the joining fee is refunded, provided all obligations are met.
+Please click to view the Pembroke House School Fee Structure, and to view the Pembroke House School Pre Prep fee structure.

 You can read our full Admissions Policy here.